nokia-eda/terraform-provider-core-v1/docs/data-sources/user_storage_shared_dir.md

 ### Optional

-- `base64encode` (Boolean) if true, file content will be base64-encoded before being returned
+- `base64_encode` (Boolean) if true, file content will be base64-encoded before being returned

 ### Read-Only

-- `directorypath` (String) path for the directory within the users storage
+- `directory_path` (String) path for the directory within the users storage
 - `entries` (Attributes List) array of entries for the items in the directory (see [below for nested schema](#nestedatt--entries))

 <a id="nestedatt--entries"></a>